 UW-Eau Claire views hate/bias incidents and all manifestations of prejudice and intolerance as antithetical to our mission as a university and a community, as well as a threat to each individual's right to a safe living, learning, and working environment.
-The Bias Incident Reporting Team provides an outlet to share, document, and appropriately address all such incidents toward the goal of better understanding our campus climate.
+The Bias Incident Reporting (BIRT) Team provides an outlet to share, document, and appropriately address all such incidents toward the goal of better understanding our campus climate.

 What is a bias incident?